How to Sleep with UTI Discomfort?

 However, there are some sleeping positions that can help to ease the discomfort and enable you to get a good night’s rest.
 The best sleeping positions for UTI relief are on your back with a pillow under your knees, or on your side with a pillow between your legs.
 This helps to take the pressure off of your bladder and gives you the best possible chance of getting a good night’s sleep.

-When to see a doctor?
+When to See a Doctor?

 You should see a healthcare professional whenever you have symptoms of a UTI.
-UTIs are commonly treated by antibiotics.
+UTIs are commonly treated with antibiotics.
 Antibiotics will most likely take a couple of days to help relieve your symptoms.
 Remember to always finish the entire course of antibiotics your healthcare professional prescribes you.

 Do not delay treatment because symptoms can worsen quickly and the infection can spread to other parts of your body.